lmco/mcf/doc/tutorial-004:-mass-plugin.md

 });
 ```

-With this change, you should now be able to request that API endpoint and
+Restart your sever and log back in.
+With this change, you should now be able
-get a result that looks something like this:
+to request that API endpoint and get a result that looks something like this:

 ```json
 {